BrentLab/Dual_Threshold_Optimization/README.md

 ### With Cargo

-If you have [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html), the Rust package manager, installed, then you can install a binary into your `$PATH`:
+If you have [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html), the Rust package manager, installed, then you can install a binary into your `$PATH`.
+This is the recommended install method for most users:

 ```bash
 cargo install dual_threshold_optimization
 ```

-install the MPI version (note that the MPI version depends on an MPI installation, eg openMPI, on your system)
+You can also install an MPI enabled version.
+This depends on an MPI installation, eg openMPI, on your system.

 ```bash
 cargo install dual_threshold_optimization --features mpi